mecid/mecid.github.io/_posts/2019-07-17-navigation-in-swiftui.md

 *isPresented* is an *Environment* binding to whether *self* is part of a hierarchy that is currently being presented.
 In other words, *SwiftUI* uses this binding to show/hide presented views.
 By setting the value of this binding to false, *SwiftUI* dismisses the modal.
 To learn more about *Property Wrappers provided by SwiftUI and Environment values*, you can check my ["Understanding Property Wrappers in SwiftUI" post](/2019/06/12/understanding-property-wrappers-in-swiftui/).

+**Update: PresentationLink is already deprecated by Apple.
+To present modals use *sheet* modifier instead.
+To learn more about *sheet* modifier check [Alerts, ActionSheets, Modals and Popovers in SwiftUI](/2019/07/24/alerts-actionsheets-modals-and-popovers-in-swiftui)**

 #### Conclusion
 As you can see, there are no manual calls to push or present any views.
 All you need to do is wrapping your view into *NavigationLink* or *PresentationLink*, and as soon as the user presses it, *SwiftUI* moves it to next destination, and this is the really excellent declarative approach.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!